• Reading time:7 mins read

 Meanwhile, the cottage’s owners were not children but seven dwarfs who had been living there for years.
 They were miners who spent their days digging for precious gems.
 When they returned home that evening, they were surprised to find their cottage neat and clean and a delicious-smelling meal waiting for them.

-The dwarves, known for their kindness and love for music, were initially surprised to see a young girl at their doorstep.
+The dwarves, known for their kindness and love for music, were surprised to see a young girl at their doorstep.
 But upon hearing her story, they welcomed her with open arms.

 The dwarfs felt sorry for Snow White and offered her a place to stay.
 She gladly accepted their kindness and soon became their friend.
 She helped with the cooking, cleaning, and tidying up, and the little cottage became a warm and happy home.

-Dressed as an old peddler, the queen arrived at the cottage and offered Snow White a beautiful, shiny red apple.
+Dressed as an old seller, the queen arrived at the cottage and offered Snow White a beautiful, shiny red apple.
 She tricked Snow White with a poisoned apple.
 Taking a bite, Snow White fell into a deep sleep.

 Snow White and the prince, with the dwarves by their side, returned to the castle.
 Justice prevailed, and the kingdom celebrated the triumph of good over evil and the power of true love.
 Snow White, with her kindness and compassion, became a beloved queen, ruling the land with wisdom and grace.